 This is a tiny historic fishing town, frequented and beloved by artists and outdoor adventurers.
 It’s a haven for fishing in all its forms, so take your pick of practices.
 If you’re not looking to land a catch, strolling among the salt marshes is a serene setting to enjoy the stillness of the sleepy town.

-There are a few quaint restaurants and shops among a friendly community who will greet you with a warm and familiar welcome.
-Murrells is an oasis of solace for all who need it.
-With many tales of ghosts floating about, legends of Blackbeard’s lair, and the home of the perfect hush puppy, Murrels has quite the quirky small-town charm.
+There are a few quaint restaurants and shops in a friendly community who will greet you with a warm and familiar welcome.
+Murrells Island is an oasis of solace for all who need it.
+With many tales of ghosts floating about, legends of Blackbeard’s lair, and the home of the perfect hush puppy, Murrells has quite the quirky small-town charm.

 A white sand paradise, Surfside is a popular spot for family beachgoers.
 Bring your kids or channel your inner child, with plenty to enjoy at this seaside wonderland of fun.
 There is a long boardwalk full of all the beach chic favorite shops and shacks.
 With a plethora of hotels and resorts in the area, there will be no lack of amenities available here.

 There aren’t as many water activities as some of the other beaches so it’s best if you’re only looking to relax, take a dip, and bask in the sun.
 In the surrounding space check out the mini golf or waterpark, adding to its family-friendly atmosphere.
-It’s about two hours away, and our favorite substitute for the crowds of beachcombers at Myrtle Beach.
+It’s about two hours away from Charleston though, but our favorite substitute for the crowds of beachcombers at Myrtle Beach.